Diabetes

 Saving Ozempic® as a favorite in the EHR

-If your EHR allows you to save your frequently used prescriptions to a “favorites” list, be sure to add Ozempic® for quicker access.
-Please include dosing, dispense quantity unit of measure, and patient instructions to help ePrescribe Ozempic® accurately.
+If your EHR allows you to save your frequently used prescriptions to a "favorites" list, be sure to add Ozempic® for quicker access.
+This may help support accurately ePrescribing Ozempic® by including dosing, dispense quantity unit of measure, and patient instructions.

 Get patients started on Ozempic® with the Patient Starter Kit